AlfGalf/jekyllWebsite/index.md

 systems, systems programming, compilers, and Unix.

-I have experiance with C#, Java, Swift, Python, and C. Additionally, have worked with Rust, JavaScript, HTML, CSS, C++, Ruby, Matlab.
+I have experiance with C#, Java, Swift, Python, and C. Additionally, have worked with Rust, JavaScript, HTML, CSS, C++, Ruby, PostgreSQL, Matlab.
 I've spent time developing on iOS, Android, macOS, ASP.NET, Processing, React js, node.js.

 What do you do?